-- 1) The degree programme's language of tuition is specified in the programmespecific annex. - 2) If programme components deviate from the language of tuition, then this is to take place in accordance with the UT Code of Conduct for Languages of the UT and Article 7.2 of the Higher Education and Research Act. - 3) Bachelor's programmes taught in Dutch will generally use study materials in English or Dutch, and study units or components of study units may be taught and assessed in English, if: - a. a lecturer or tutor in the unit of study does not speak Dutch, or - b. students from the relevant Bachelor's programme take the module together with student's from an English-taught Bachelor's programme, or - c. the degree programme considers it necessary in order to fulfil one of its aims in the area of English language communication skills, or - d. the Programme Board feels this is expedient with regard to the pursuit of English-taught Bachelor's education. - 4) In accordance with Article 4.1, paragraph 10, the module coordinator or the examiner of a study unit must indicate the language(s) of teaching and assessment in SIS.
+- 1) The degree programme's language of tuition is specified in the programmespecific appendix. - 2) If programme components deviate from the language of tuition, then this is to take place in accordance with the UT Code of Conduct for Languages of the UT and Article 7.2 of the Higher Education and Research Act. - 3) Bachelor's programmes taught in Dutch will use study materials in English or Dutch, and study units or components of study units may be taught and assessed in English, if: - a. a lecturer or tutor in the unit of study does not speak Dutch, or - b. students from the relevant Bachelor's programme take the module together with student's from an English-taught Bachelor's programme, or - c. the degree programme considers it necessary in order to fulfil one of its aims in the area of English language communication skills, or - d. the Programme Board feels this is expedient with regard to the pursuit of English-taught Bachelor's education. - 4) In accordance with Article 4.1, paragraph 10, the module coordinator or the examiner of a study unit must indicate the language(s) of Education and assessment in SIS. - 5) Deviation from paragraphs of this article can only take place with permission of the Programme Board or -Director.